Anjali-Git-Hub/Anjali-Git-Hub/README.md

 - 😄 **Pronouns:** she/her

-- Currently working on 2 series - Javascript Journeys , NetworkNex .
+- Currently working on 2 series - Javascript Journeys , NetworkNex <br>
     <a href="https://helpingtechies.hashnode.dev/series/js-journeys">Javascript Journeys</a> <br>
     <a href="https://helpingtechies.hashnode.dev/series/computer-networks">NetworkNex</a><br>
     Here are the links, go and watch the series and enjoy 🤗🤩

-- ☕  If you like my work, you can buy me a <a href=" https://www.buymeacoffee.com/yashika227x">coffee</a> and share your thoughts 🎉☕
+- ☕  If you like my work, you can buy me a  <a href="https://www.buymeacoffee.com/yashika227x">Koffee</a> and share your thoughts 🎉☕

 - ⚡ Fun fact **I will think of it later...**